KevinKra/Notes/certifications/aws/developer/resource.md

 ## Elastic Beanstalk Questions

-- Describe the concept of an EB _Application._
+- Describe the concept of an Elastic Beanstalk **Application**.
-- Describe the concept of an EB _Application Version._
+- Describe the concept of an Elastic Beanstalk **Application Version**.
 - Does the Application Version point to an S3 Object to find the deployable code for that version?
-- Describe the concept of an EB _Environment_.
+- Describe the concept of an Elastic Beanstalk **Environment**.
-- Can an EB environment run _more than_ one application version at a time?
+- Can an Elastic Beanstalk environment run _more than_ one application version at a time?
 - Can you run the same application version, or different versions, in many environments simultaneously?
-- The _Environment Tier_ designates what?
+- The Environment Tier designates what?
-- Does EB use the environment tier to determine what resources to provision to support it?
+- Does Elastic Beanstalk use the environment tier to determine what resources to provision to support it?
-- What are the two types of EB environment tiers?
+- What are the two types of Elastic Beanstalk environment tiers?
-- An application that serves HTTP requests runs in which EB environment tier?
+- An application that serves HTTP requests runs in which Elastic Beanstalk environment tier?
-- A backend application that pulls tasks from an SQS queue runs in which EB environment tier?
+- A backend application that pulls tasks from an SQS queue runs in which Elastic Beanstalk environment tier?
+- Does your _Web Server Application Tier_ environment have a URL?
+- Is your web server environment aliased in Amazon Route 53 to an Elastic Load Balancing URL?
-- For the _Web Server Tier_ does AWS setup the following resources for the environment: an ELB, Auto Scaling Group, and one or more EC2 instances?
+- For the **Elastic Beanstalk Web Server Tier** does AWS setup the following resources for the environment: an ELB, Auto Scaling Group, and one or more EC2 instances?
-- The software stack running on the EB EC2 instances is dependent on what?
+- The software stack running on the Elastic Beanstalk EC2 instances is dependent on what?
-- Does a _container type_ define the infrastructure topology and software stack to be used for an EC2 instance's environment?
+- Does a **container type** define the infrastructure topology and software stack to be used for an EC2 instance's environment?
-- Does a _Host Manager_ run on each EB EC2 instance?
+- Does a **host manager** run on each Elastic Beanstalk EC2 instance?
 - Does the Host Manager report metrics, errors and events, and server instance status?
 - Where are Host Manager reports found?
 - What three resources are created for a worker environment tier?